AjayAntonySureshRayan/Noon-Food-Launch_SQL-Analytics/README.md

 ```

 ### What percent of customers were organically acquired in Jan 2025 (placed their first order on promo code).
+**Insights** : Around 43% of customers were organically acquired in January 2025, meaning the majority of new users still relied on promo codes — highlighting an opportunity to reduce promo dependency and strengthen organic acquisition channels.

 ```sql
 WITH CTE_organic as (